kevintab95/reactive-cow/README.md

 # reactive-cow
-Companion app for intro-to-react presentation.
+Companion app for intro-to-react presentation -- [live demo](https://reactive-cow.herokuapp.com/).
 Type `help` to get started. :slightly_smiling_face:

 ## How to install
 1. Run `npm install` to install all dependencies.